KrrishKapoor/Credit-card-fraud-detection/README.md

 ---

-## ⚠️ A Surprise — The Leakage Problem
+## A Surprise: The Leakage Problem

 During early experimentation, I discovered that the model was **perfectly predicting** frauds.
 This triggered a red flag: *“Is there leakage?”*